sybdata/blog/_posts/2020-09-22-own-server.md

  * Create a VM instance
  * Give it a name
- * OS/image: Canonical Ubuntu 18.04 Minimal
+ * OS/image: Ubuntu 16.04 Minimal or Ubuntu 18.04 Minimal or Ubuntu 20.04 Minimal or CentOS 7
  * Show Shape, Network and Storage Options -> Assign a public IP address
  * Add SSH key (generate one using ssh-keygen if you don't have one)
  * Show advanced options.
 I removed monitoring, since I'll remove the monitoring agent later.